Branches and publishing in Nordcraft

 Roll back changes

-If you discover serious issues after publishing and need to revert to a previous version of your project:
+If you discover issues on your live project after publishing, you may need to revert to a previous version of your project.
+This is known as a rollback.

 1. 1